Rss Feed

-Cagbalete is another jewel of the Quezon Province.
-Located in the Lamon Bay fronting the Pacific Ocean, it is another paradise in the province of Quezon surrounded by white sand that exposes during low tide.
+Cagbalete Island is one of the jewels of Quezon Province.
+Located off the coast of the town of Mauban, it is a small island paradise in the province surrounded with cream sand that exposes significantly during low tide.

-Just three hours away from the Philippine capital, Cagbalete promises an unforgettable and picture perfect island getaway you will truly enjoy.
-Visit Cagbalete Island, and discover a whole new experience.
+Just three hours away from the Philippine capital, Cagbalete Island promises an unforgettable and picture perfect island getaway you will truly remember.

 Cagbalete Island is under the jurisdiction of the town of Mauban, Quezon.
 To go there, catch a Lucena bound bus in Kamias, Cubao, Alabang or Buendia.
-From Buendia, Jac Liner, Jam Transit, Lucena Liner and Ceres Transport have buses bound to Lucena that stop at Lucena Grand Central Terminal.
-Buses leave almost every hour every day for approximately three hours bus ride from Buendia, Pasay.
-Fare is at P210.00.
+Jac Liner, Jam Transit, Lucena Liner and Ceres Transport have buses bound to Lucena Grand Central Terminal.
+Buses leave almost every hour every day for approximately three hours bus ride from Buendia, fare is as low as P210.

 If you are going to the Pansacola, Villa Cleofas or MVT Sto.
 Niño from Sabang, you can hire a small banca there for around P400.00 one way or you can take the 1.5 KM walk.